-Education: You and your study partner (if applicable) will attend your appointment either in person or via video-conference using a HIPAA-compliant, secure platform (Zoom for Health), based on your preference and current University of Michigan guidance around Covid-19 safety.
+You and your partner (i.e., the participant) will attend your appointment either in person or via video-conference using a HIPAA-compliant, secure platform (Zoom for Health), based on your preference and current University of Michigan guidance around Covid-19 safety.
 If you choose to complete your session in person, you must comply with all safety screenings and procedures, as will all study team members.
 If you choose to complete the session via video-conference, the session will be video-recorded to ensure that the study team are able to fully capture your responses.
-The study team will show you and your study partner a brief educational presentation about three topics: (1) Alzheimer's Disease (AD) and DAT; (2) indicators for elevated AD risk that may be present before you could be diagnosed, including abnormal protein build-up; and (3) risks and benefits of learning this information.